Updated July 2020

 Resetting your Android TV box will put it back to its original factory setting, wiping anything that you have installed on the box.

-One way is with the reset pinhole button on the back of your device.
+One way is with the pinhole reset button on the back of your device.
 You will need to unplug your device and ensure all power is switched off.
 You should then insert a pin into the hole and hold it there for 10 seconds.

 WILL YOUR FIRMWARE WORK ON MY TV BOX?